LostArtefacts/TRX/docs/trx/lua/reference/STATS.md

       ```

     - [lua]`stats:secret_list()`
-      The level's secrets, in order, as a list of `{ num, found }`. `num` is the number the player says, counted from one, and `found` is whether Lara has it.
+      The level's secrets, in order, as a list of `{ num, found }`. `num` is the number the player says, and `found` is whether Lara has it.

       Returns: table.
 The secrets, one by one.